-Wearables apps should lets you stay ahead of competition to ensure success.
+Wearables apps should let you stay ahead of the competition to ensure success.
 Technology is changing at a rapid pace and apps that can be easily updated and adapted for different languages and devices will stay ahead.

 In most cases, wearable apps are not standalone devices, rather tethered devices.
-What happens if tethered device stops working?
-Wearables with very small screens and limited functionality depend on larger device such as smartphone to access all the features of the application.
-Until advances advancement in technologies enable wearable apps to function on their own developers must consider the effects of draining smart phone’s battery, the wearable leaving Bluetooth range.
+What happens if the tethered device stops working?
+Wearables with very small screens and limited functionality depend on larger devices such as smartphones to access all the features of the application.
+Until advances advancements in technology enable wearable apps to function on their own developers must consider the effects of draining smart phone’s battery, the wearable leaving Bluetooth range.

 Quick Time-to-Market & Application Development

 New wearables are hitting the market while others are discontinuing production.
 This is a fast-paced field with high growth but also increasing needs and demands.
-Developers need to work quickly and efficiently to accomplish rapid development and launch with quick turn-around on consumer critiques to keep their products successful.
+Developers need to work quickly and efficiently to accomplish rapid development and launch with a quick turnaround on consumer critiques to keep their products successful.

 Classic Case of HoloLens and Business Implementation